-Open Stages 2013 – 2016 will focus on learning, with each amateur company receiving training, director mentoring, feedback and support from us and our partner theatres.
+The project will focus on learning, with each amateur company receiving training, director mentoring, feedback and support from us and our partner theatres.

 Download the Open Stages report 2011 to 2012>>